🎒 Introduction to Free Activities for Backpackers

-Therefore, it’s vital to know some tricks and tips that will enable you to travel on a budget.
+Therefore, knowing some tricks and tips to travel on a budget is vital.
 Here’s a list of free activities you can do while backpacking in NZ.

 1. Watch the Ocean’s Rango at Cape Reinga